-Looking out of a window one day in Mayapur, a village near Calcutta, His Divine Grace A. C. Bhaktivedanta Swami Prabhupada saw a group of children fighting with street dogs over scraps of food.
-From this simple, yet heart breaking incident, came the determination that: No one within a ten mile radius of our center should go hungry.
+Looking out of a window one day in Mayapur, a village near Calcutta, His Divine Grace A. C. Bhaktivedanta Swami Prabhupada, saw a group of children fighting with street dogs over scraps of food.
+From this simple, yet heart-breaking incident, was born a determination that no child within a radius of ten miles from our centre should go hungry.

-We began this initiative with the vision that “No child in India shall be deprived of education because of hunger.”
+“No child in India shall be deprived of education because of hunger.”